MicrosoftLearning/MB-7006-Create-manage-segments-Customer-Insights-Data/Instructions/Labs/02-Create-profiles.md

+---
+lab:
+    title: 'Lab 2: Create unified customer profiles'
+---

+# Lab 2: Create unified customer profiles
-In this unit, you will learn how to:
+In this lab, you will learn how to:
 - Merge data from your raw data sources into a customer profile
 - Select a primary key
 - Create match rules